Welcome to the 2025 CAT4 Non-Verbal Reasoning Skills practice tests. This is specifically designed to improve your non-verbal reasoning skills.

 CAT4 Non Verbal Reasoning skills questions

 This CAT4 skills section assesses critical thinking, logical thinking and analytical thinking.
 The CAT4 Non Verbal Reasoning skills questions adopt CAT4 shapes and figures, without relying on language skills.
 It also assesses a student’s problem-solving pattern recognition skills using various designs and shapes.
+Non-verbal reasoning is important to students when it comes to interpreting diagrams, charts, numbers, and letters.
+Having strong non-verbal skills helps students in subjects like geography, mathematics, technology, and science.

 CAT 4 Non-Verbal Reasoning test practice.